About the project

 South Korea and Wales

-Artists’ Playground is a brand new and unique artist residency taking place in South Korea and held in partnership by National Theatre Wales and Performance Group TUIDA (South Korea).
+Artists’ Playground was a brand new and unique artist residency taking place in South Korea and held in partnership by National Theatre Wales and Performance Group TUIDA (South Korea).

-The focus of the residency is to support the creation of innovative ideas, artistic experiments and cross-cultural collaborations.
+The focus of the residency was to support the creation of innovative ideas, artistic experiments and cross-cultural collaborations.

-Back in Feb this year, over 150 artists from Wales, South Korea, India and Japan applied to be a part of Artists Playground.
-They are from various artistic backgrounds including theatre, choreography, writing, live art, and installation.
+Back in February of that year, over 150 artists from Wales, South Korea, India and Japan applied to be a part of Artists Playground.
+They were from various artistic backgrounds including theatre, choreography, writing, live art, and installation.

-The residency is be an opportunity for these artists to develop their practice alongside others – collaborating across artform on new ideas and sharing the results.
-The group will also spend time reflecting on their current practice, as well as discussing and investigating the different approaches other artists take to making new work, ranging from the personal to the cultural.
+The residency was an opportunity for these artists to develop their practice alongside others – collaborating across artform on new ideas and sharing the results.
+The group also spent time reflecting on their current practice, as well as discussing and investigating the different approaches other artists take to making new work, ranging from the personal to the cultural.